StartDog/emotionwords/README.md

 The name of the type of word followed by the word or words (up to two now)
 <br>
 a comment is the # pound sign

+emotread.py reads in the text file and analyzes it